Namespaces

 Return value

-Pointer to a null-terminated string with explanatory information.
+Pointer to an implementation-defined null-terminated string with explanatory information.
 The string is suitable for conversion and display as a std::wstring.
 The pointer is guaranteed to be valid at least until the exception object from which it is obtained is destroyed, or until a non-const member function (e.g. copy assignment operator) on the exception object is called.

 Notes